ElisaLegnani/PhotorealisticRendering/docs/index.md

   - `[SCENE_FILENAME]`: input scene filename with path to the directory (REQUIRED);

   At the moment *(any contribution is welcome!!)*, the implemented elements you can add at the scene are:
-  - 🔮 Spheres
+  - 🔮 Sphere
-  - 🟧 Planes
+  - 🟧 Plane
-  - 📦 Boxes
+  - 📦 Box
-  - ☀️ PointLight sources
+  - ☀️ PointLight source

 whose you can set material and geometric properties.